-Orange County Domestic Violence Attorney
+Orange County Domestic Violence Lawyer

 Domestic violence charges are very serious and are often the product of divorce or other relationship problems.
 Embellished or fabricated calls to the police occur out of anger, and when investigating the alleged disturbance, police must make a mandated arrest.

 Overview of Domestic Violence Charges in California

-Domestic violence encompasses several difference forms of abuse.
+Domestic violence encompasses several different forms of abuse.
 For instance, pushing, striking, verbally threatening, or harassing another are all forms of domestic abuse.
 The term “domestic” refers to some close or familial relationship you have with your accuser.
 Ordinarily, your accuser is a spouse, girlfriend, child, roommate, or family member.

 Common Domestic Violence Charges

-- Penal Code 422(a) defines the charge of making a criminal threat as conveying a threat to cause great bodily harm or death to another or another person’s direct family.
+Penal Code 422(a) defines the charge of making a criminal threat as conveying a threat to cause great bodily harm or death to another or another person’s direct family.
 Whether you were intending to carry out the threat is not relevant to the statute.
 Furthermore, a threat can be carried out electronically, orally, or through a third party.
 Consequently, a felony conviction carries up to three years in state prison whereas a misdemeanor carries up to one year in the county jail.

-- Penal Code 273.5 codifies inflicting corporal injury on a spouse or cohabitant.
+Penal Code 273.5 codifies inflicting corporal injury on a spouse or cohabitant.
 The statute makes it unlawful to willfully touch another placing them in a traumatic condition.
 A traumatic condition includes any injury such as bruising, scratch marks, choking, or broken bones.

-- Penal Code 243(e)(1) defines the charge of inflicting domestic battery against another.
+Penal Code 243(e)(1) defines the charge of inflicting domestic battery against another.
 Like inflicting corporal injury, however, there is no requirement of any injury or any result of a traumatic condition.

-- Penal Code 646.9 statutorily charges the crime of stalking making it unlawful to repeatedly follow or maliciously harass another.
+Penal Code 646.9 statutorily charges the crime of stalking making it unlawful to repeatedly follow or maliciously harass another.
 Additionally, the statute requires that you make some form of credible threat harboring the intent to place your accuser in fear.

 Domestic Violence Punishment